Baths of Caracalla: Interior

 The baths were the second to have a public library within the complex.
-Like other public libraries in Rome, there were two separate and equal sized rooms or buildings; one for Greek language texts and one for Latin language texts.
+Like other public libraries in Rome, there were two separate and equally sized rooms or buildings; one for Greek language texts and one for Latin language texts.
 The surviving library had three walls covered by niches (a total of 32) that housed the books.
 A larger niche in the middle of the southern wall likely contained a statue.
 A masonry ledge in front of the three other walls probably served as a bench.
 The floor is made from marble.

 The baths consisted of a central frigidarium (cold room) measuring 58 × 24 m under three groin vaults 32.9 m high, a double pool tepidarium (medium), and a circular caldarium (hot room) 35 m in diameter, as well as two palaestras (gyms where wrestling and boxing were practiced).
 The northeastern end of the bath building contained a natatio or swimming pool.
 The caldarium had seven pools, the frigidarium four, the tepidarium two.
 Next to the caldarium were saunas (laconica).

 The central room was the frigidarium, whose high roof was supported by eight giant columns made from Egyptian granite.
 Walls and floor were made from marble.
 The hall served a dual purpose: It was a meeting place and transition area for visitors heading for other parts of the bath.
 It also housed the cold baths, in the form of four pools, two of which were connected to the tepidarium and two of which communicated with the natatio via some waterfalls.
 In the middle of the frigidarium was another circular pool (now at the Archaeological Museum at Naples) surrounding a fountain.
-It was flanked by two additional brick pools.
+Two additional brick pools flanked it.

 The caldarium was a circular room with marble floors and topped by a dome of almost 36 m diameter, close to the size of the Pantheon's dome.
-The weight of the dome was carried by just eight masonry pillars.
+Just eight masonry pillars carried the weight of the dome.
 Between them were glass windows that helped heat the large room (and reduced the weight of the walls).
 Its seven pools measured 9.5 m × 5 m (depth of 1 m).
 Only six of these remain.
-The seventh was replaced by a small apse during the restoration by Constantine.
+A small apse replaced the seventh during the restoration by Constantine.

 The Olympic-sized natatio pool measured 50 m × 22 m.
-The walls rose to more than 20 m and the northern façade was structured by three huge columns made from grey granite.
+The walls rose to more than 20 m, and the northern façade was structured by three huge columns made from grey granite.
 Between those columns were niches on several levels that housed ornamental statues.

 The natatio was roofless with bronze mirrors mounted overhead to direct sunlight into the pool area.
 The entire bath building was on a raised platform 6 m high to allow for storage and furnaces under the building.